 And while they have the Vivoactive 6 with many core Venu features, that sits at $299, so effectively undercutting not just their competitors, but also honestly undercutting Garmin’s own Venu 4 products as well.
 Previously, you could make the case to pay an extra $100-$150 for certain Venu 3 features.
 Now, making the jump nearly twice the price seems tough.

 Garmin will probably grumble that I always complain about price.
 And sometimes, that’s true.
 But inversely, the also-announced Garmin Bounce 2 today saw a price increase, but that one is frankly very justifiable.
 The original Bounce 1 LTE was always priced bizarrely low (in a good way, obviously), floating around $125-$149.
-Now, at $299, that’s the same price Apple is charging for their Apple Watch SE cellular which has the kid software/experience wrapper for.
+Now, at $299, that’s the same price Apple is charging for their Apple Watch SE cellular, which has the kid software/experience wrapper.
 And while these two watches are different, I think Garmin competes very strongly for the younger child demographic, especially.

 Nonetheless, more to come.
 With that – thanks for reading!

-Otherwise, perhaps consider using the below link if shopping on Amazon.
-As an Amazon Associate, I earn from qualifying purchases.
+If you're shopping for the Garmin Venu 4 or any other accessory items, please consider using the affiliate links below!
+As an Amazon Associate I earn from qualifying purchases.
 It doesn’t cost you anything extra, but your purchases help support this website a lot.
-It could simply be buying toilet paper, or this pizza oven we use and love.

 Wow, $300 for a kid watch seems very high, but you’d have a better idea of it’s utility having had them on Bounce 1.